 Gerry Schroeter and Neil Funnel co-chaired the Ethics Society of Hilton Head Island for many years.
 In January 2019, Gordon Haist, PhD was nominated and elected Chair of the Board of Directors.
 Dr. Haist had recently retired from USCB as Professor of Philosophy and was also a colleague of our founding Director, Howard Radest.

 Chair Haist reappointed a board of directors for 2019, who then thanked retiring co-chairs Gerry Schroeter, Neil Funnell and Isam Sakati for their many years of leadership and service.
 In addition, former Chair Gerry Schroeter was asked to serve as Communications Chair, Isam Sakati was asked to remain in service as Sergeant-at-Arms, and Steve Asheroff was named Treasurer.
+Betsy Doughtie has since become our treasurer and Board secretary.
 (See Directors Page)

 Dr. Howard B. Radest